davisking/dlib/docs/README.txt

  - testenv:  This script tests your environment for all the needed utilities.
 	     Run it and it should tell you what else you need to install.
-	     Note that the htmlify utility is something I wrote and is in dlib's svn repository in the trunk/tools/htmlify folder.
-You should build and install it.  (go into that folder, make a subfolder called build, then cd into build and say:
-	     	"cmake ..; make; sudo make install".
+	     Note that the htmlify utility is something I wrote and is in dlib's repository in the tools/htmlify folder.
+You should build and install it.  (go into that folder, make a subfolder called build, then cd into build and say:  "cmake ..; make; sudo make install".
 	     You will need to install cmake if you don't have it already)

  - makedocs: This remakes all the HTML documentation by pulling files out